asc-community/AngouriMath/README.md

 ## <a name="jupyter"></a>Jupyter integration

+If you already installed <a href="https://jupyter.org/install">Jupyter</a> and
+<a href="https://github.com/dotnet/interactive/blob/main/docs/NotebooksLocalExperience.md">Interactive</a> for it, install
-Install <a href="https://www.nuget.org/packages/AngouriMath.Interactive">package</a> which allows this integration like this:
+<a href="https://www.nuget.org/packages/AngouriMath.Interactive" width="50%">package</a> which allows this integration like this:

 <img src="additional/readme/instr.PNG"/>

 <details>